yureek/S-HealthStack.github.io/pages/documentation/study management/publishing-a-survey.md

 permalink: publishing-a-survey.html
 toc: false
 ---
 Once you've completed creating your survey questions, the next step is to schedule and publish the survey.
-You schedule and publish surveys through the Healthcare Research Hub portal.
+You schedule and publish surveys through the Samsung Health Stack web portal.

 To schedule and publish a survey: